-Guided by a volunteer board of five members and staff the Conservation District works with partners to promote ground and surface water practices, irrigation services, sustainable agriculture practices, education, environmental stewardship and community projects.
+Guided by a volunteer board of five members and paid staff the Conservation District works with partners to promote ground and surface water practices, irrigation services, sustainable agriculture practices, education, environmental stewardship and community projects.

 The Conservation District is able to provide this assistance with community support through volunteers and financial assistance.
 Throughout the year the Conservation District hosts several fundraising events including the annual tree sale, annual meeting and a local foods dinner.

 TREE SALES: The deadline for pre-orders has expired and the remaining tree inventory will be sold either in groups or individually at the Home & Garden Show on April 25th & 26th.
 First come, first serve!
 Cash, Check & Credit Cards will be accepted at H & G show.